Sanjay Bhatia (civil servant)

-Sanjay Bhatia (born 5 July 1960) is the Upa-Lokayukta of Maharashtra (equivalent to a deputy ombudsman) and current head (in charge, I/C) of the Lokayukta.
-He is the former Chairman of Mumbai Port Trust and Indian Ports Association.
-He is an Indian Administrative Service officer of 1985 batch who has served at various levels of the state and central governments in India.
+Sanjay Bhatia (born 5 July 1960) is the Upa-Lokayukta of Maharashtra (equivalent to a deputy ombudsman) and current head (in charge) of the Lokayukta.
+He is the former chairman of Mumbai Port Trust and Indian Ports Association.
+He is an Indian Administrative Service (IAS) officer of 1985 batch who has served at various levels of the state and central governments in India.

 Early life and education

-He is a mechanical engineer with an MBA from Southern Cross University, Australia, and a Maharashtra cadre IAS officer of the 1985 batch.
+Bhatia is a mechanical engineer with an MBA from Southern Cross University, Australia, and a Maharashtra cadre IAS officer of the 1985 batch.